ORelio/Spotlight-Downloader/README-En.txt

   This allows to gradually download images without hammering the Spotlight API.

 update-archive-and-lockscreen
-  Same as update-archive-and-lockscreen but updates the system-wide lockscreen.
+  Same as update-archive-and-wallpaper but updates the system-wide lockscreen.
   This script must be run as administrator as it replaces an image in the Windows folder and clear the lockscreen cache to force a lockscreen refresh.